b3-exmo/b3-exmo.github.io/docs/index.md

 # ⛪ LDS Notes
 I call myself Bee-cubed.
 Growing up in the LDS church has shaped my worldview.
 At one point in late 2018, I encountered information that upended that worldview, and have since been engaging in a deconstruction process.
 This is a compendium of my notes and findings amid that deconstruction.

 I don't think of this as a journal or blog.
-I'll interject a time or two, or share how a topic relates to me, but broadly speaking these notes are observations on truth claims, disagreeable policies, and historical novelties.
-I'll make an effort to cite sources and provide links for further reading.
+I'll interject and editorialize, or share how a topic relates to me, but broadly speaking these notes are observations and reactions to truth claims, disagreeable policies, and historical novelties.
+I'll make an effort to cite sources and provide links for further reading, should a given topic catch your interest.
+I like the idea of objectivity, but I don't expect I'll be escaping my own cognitive biases.

 &nbsp;